alphakrishna/AWS-Certification-per/README.md

 aao sab sath m certified hote hain 😁...

 -------
-<p>Currently the primary fouse of this repo. is to collect all the valuable study materials for certification</p>.
+<p>Currently the primary fouse of this repo. is to collect all the valuable study materials for certification
-<p>this is first push by mess from  faltu branch </p>
+this is first push by mess from  faltu branch </p>

 ----------
 <p>I am also learning Git/Github by palying it "apne dosto ko bhe sekha rha hun ese...."